 In most cases, placing a bucket under the leak will do as a temporary fix.
 After the rain stops, find a roofing inspector immediately to assess the damages from the leak.

 Elite Roofing owner has a background in home inspections and helps homeowners to find out if filing a claim is necessary, and helps to walk you through the claim process.
-Check with your local Dallas roofing contractor to talk about the insurance claim process.
+Check with your local Midlothian roofing contractor to talk about the insurance claim process.

 Some flat roofs lack the drainage required to keep up with heavy rainfall.
 If your roof lacks proper drainage, this is an excellent place to begin improvements.
 Here are some easy ways homeowners can take things into their hands: